core-wg/oscore/draft-ietf-core-object-security.md

 --- abstract

 This document defines Object Security for Constrained RESTful Environments (OSCORE), a method for application-layer protection of the Constrained Application Protocol (CoAP), using CBOR Object Signing and Encryption (COSE).
-OSCORE end-to-end protection between endpoints communicating using CoAP or CoAP-mappable HTTP.
+OSCORE provides end-to-end protection between endpoints communicating using CoAP or CoAP-mappable HTTP.
 OSCORE is designed for constrained nodes and networks supporting a range of proxy operations, including translation between different transport protocols.

 --- middle